StefanPenev/vscode_config/README.md

    * Trigger the build task, compiling the project using the make command.
    * Start the debugger, prompting you to enter any required command-line arguments.
    * Begin the debugging session, where you can use breakpoints to inspect the code's execution.

+### Note

+This script has been tested and confirmed to work on both macOS and Linux environments.
+Ensure that your system has the necessary development tools installed, such as make, a C compiler (e.g., gcc), and Python 3.
+While the script is designed to generate Visual Studio Code configuration files, it may require additional adjustments if you're using a different operating system.